 Google could add Assistant integration to the Versa 2 to mark the closing of the acquisition.
 Currently, the Versa 2 is more closely in line with non-Google services.
 For example, an Alexa Skill on the Versa 2 allows users of the timepiece to ask for their latest stats by voice.
 And the smartwatch has a Spotify app that competes with Google's YouTube Music while Fitbit Pay competes with mobile payment service Google Pay.

-Even if Google Assistant does become available on the Fitbit Versa 2, it isn't likely that users will sport too many different capabilities.
+so that 20 Fossil engineers would join the Wear OS team.
+The IP Google bought was related to hybrid smartwatch technology.
+A hybrid smartwatch looks like a traditional wristwatch with the capabilities of a smartwatch.
+The new technology that Google purchased is called "Diana" for the combination of Digital and Analog.Even if Google Assistant does become available on the Fitbit Versa 2, it isn't likely that users will sport too many different capabilities.
 It will mark a major departure for Google however since Assistant has never been found on a non-Wear OS smartwatch.
 The more important question though is will this be the year when Google finally launches a Pixel smartwatch?
 In 2019 the company bought intellectual property from smartwatch company Fossil for $40 million that Google initially gushed over.
 But the transaction did not lead Google to launch a Pixel Watch and as it turned out, Google made the purchase

 Google filed a patent that would allow a user to control his Pixel Watch through the use of hand gestures and an optical sensor that would be embedded on the Pixel Watch's body.
 This would most likely be controlled by the Soli radar chip that Google uses on the Pixel 4 series for its Motion Sense feature.
 If tradition holds, Google would be expected to introduce a Pixel Watch in October along with the Pixel 5.
 While we have seen alleged renders of the Pixel 5 along with rumored specs, there have been no leaked renders of any sort related to a Pixel Watch.In January 2019,